-View the TRAILER of this movie and hear some remarks from Tsering Dhondup himself about why he has made this compelling movie that is coming out in May of 2014.
-Also view the PowerPoint Nepal Slides (66.8MB in .pptx format) that Herb used for his August 2013 presentation to our Club.
+View the TRAILER to hear some remarks from Tsering Dhondup himself about why he has made this compelling movie that is headed for the Fall festival season.
+Read a new Cupertino Courier article about Tsering and his interesting life adventure.
+Also view the PowerPoint Nepal Slides (66.8MB in .pptx format).
 You can still help fund the post-production effort by contacting Tsering directly at this link.
 A donation of at least $35 will entitle you to a DVD copy when it becomes available.

 Viewfinders Digital Video Club Member Benefits